exercism/v3/languages/common-lisp/exercises/concept/pizza-pi/.docs/instructions.md

 ## 2. A Splash of Sauce

-Lilly is astonishingly meticulous when it comes to her sauce application and always applies exactly 3ml of sauce to every 10 square centimeters of pizza.
-Ironically, the size of her pizzas can be incredibly inconsistent.
+Lilly is astonishingly meticulous when it comes to their sauce application and always applies exactly 3ml of sauce to every 10 square centimeters of pizza.
+Ironically, the size of their pizzas can be incredibly inconsistent.
 Lilly needs your help defining a function that calculates the pizza size (the diameter) from the amount of sauce applied.
 For example, given Lilly has used 250ml of sauce: